-- 6. An appointed Governor: - shall hold office for a period of three years commencing immediately after his appointment is announced; - 6.2 shall be eligible for re-appointment at the end of his term; - 6.3 may not hold office for longer than nine consecutive years, and shall not be eligible for re-appointment if he has already held office for more than six consecutive years. - 7.
-For the purposes of these provisions concerning terms of office for appointed Governors, "year" means a period commencing immediately after the conclusion of the annual members meeting, and ending at the conclusion of the next annual members meeting. - 8.
+- 6. An appointed Governor: - 6.1 shall hold office for a period of three years commencing immediately after his appointment is made; - 6.2 shall be eligible for re-appointment at the end of his term; - 6.3 may not hold office for longer than six consecutive years, and shall not be eligible for re-appointment if his re-appointment would result in him holding office for more than six consecutive years. - 7.
 An appointed Governor shall cease to hold office if the appointing organisation which appointed him terminates the appointment.